vaynenovus12/IMATO_Image_Encryption_and_Decryption_AES_CBC_mode/README.md

   <br>
 </h1>

 <h4 align="center">IMATO is an image encryption and decryption application that leverages AES encryption in CBC mode.
-The app is developed with Python and <a href="https://docs.python.org/3/library/tkinter.html" target="_blank">Tkinter</a>.</h4>, providing a graphical user interface to encrypt and decrypt images securely.
+The app is developed with Python and <a href="https://docs.python.org/3/library/tkinter.html" target="_blank">Tkinter</a>, providing a graphical user interface to encrypt and decrypt images securely.</h4>

 <p align="center">
   <a href="https://badge.fury.io/js/electron-markdownify">